ARCSM

 Conclusion

 The evolution from traditional POM to 3-directional ARCSM represents a paradigm shift in real-time displacement mapping.
 By leveraging precomputed anisotropic cone information across directions, we achieve extreme quality improvements while delivering unprecedented performance gains.
-Key Achievements: - 3x Performance Improvement: 12 ARCSM steps match 36 POM steps - Extreme Quality: Superior results with minimal computational cost - Console Viability: Practical implementation for real-time applications - Comprehensive Toolchain: Complete texture generation and optimization pipeline This technology enables developers to achieve previously impossible levels of surface detail in real-time applications, opening new possibilities for immersive visual experiences across all platforms.
+Key Achievements: - 3x Performance Improvement: 12 ARCSM steps match 36 POM steps - Extreme Quality: Superior results with minimal computational cost - Console Viability: Practical implementation for real-time applications - Comprehensive Toolchain: Complete texture generation and optimization pipeline This cutting-edge relief mapping technique delivers the kind of ultra-fine detail you’d expect from Parallax Occlusion Mapping with thousands of steps — but with performance close to that of a simple normal map.

 Conclusion

 The evolution from traditional POM to 3-directional ARCSM represents a paradigm shift in real-time displacement mapping.
 By leveraging precomputed anisotropic cone information across directions, we achieve extreme quality improvements while delivering unprecedented performance gains.
-Key Achievements: - 3x Performance Improvement: 12 ARCSM steps match 36 POM steps - Extreme Quality: Superior results with minimal computational cost - Console Viability: Practical implementation for real-time applications - Comprehensive Toolchain: Complete texture generation and optimization pipeline This technology enables developers to achieve previously impossible levels of surface detail in real-time applications, opening new possibilities for immersive visual experiences across all platforms.
+Key Achievements: - 3x Performance Improvement: 12 ARCSM steps match 36 POM steps - Extreme Quality: Superior results with minimal computational cost - Console Viability: Practical implementation for real-time applications - Comprehensive Toolchain: Complete texture generation and optimization pipeline This cutting-edge relief mapping technique delivers the kind of ultra-fine detail you’d expect from Parallax Occlusion Mapping with thousands of steps — but with performance close to that of a simple normal map.

 Conclusion

 The evolution from traditional POM to 3-directional ARCSM represents a paradigm shift in real-time displacement mapping.
 By leveraging precomputed anisotropic cone information across directions, we achieve extreme quality improvements while delivering unprecedented performance gains.
-Key Achievements: - 3x Performance Improvement: 12 ARCSM steps match 36 POM steps - Extreme Quality: Superior results with minimal computational cost - Console Viability: Practical implementation for real-time applications - Comprehensive Toolchain: Complete texture generation and optimization pipeline This technology enables developers to achieve previously impossible levels of surface detail in real-time applications, opening new possibilities for immersive visual experiences across all platforms.
+Key Achievements: - 3x Performance Improvement: 12 ARCSM steps match 36 POM steps - Extreme Quality: Superior results with minimal computational cost - Console Viability: Practical implementation for real-time applications - Comprehensive Toolchain: Complete texture generation and optimization pipeline This cutting-edge relief mapping technique delivers the kind of ultra-fine detail you’d expect from Parallax Occlusion Mapping with thousands of steps — but with performance close to that of a simple normal map.

 Let's work